Meguro Counseling Center

 Tel: 03-3716-6624 Japanese version

-• 4.
-Even if a client will react in disagreement or unpleasant surprise in being told they likely have a condition such as depression, manic-depression, alcohol abuse, etc., it is the MCC policy that it is unethical to not provide open information about a suspected condition to a client except in the rare case that the therapist feels this might lead to deterioration or bad reaction on the part of the client, and this needs to be determined on a case-by-case basis by the therapist.
+• 5.
+Even if a client will react in disagreement or unpleasant surprise in being told they likely have a condition such as depression, manic-depression, alcohol use, etc., it is the MCC policy that it is unethical to not provide open information about a suspected condition to a client except in the rare case that the therapist feels this might lead to deterioration or bad reaction on the part of the client, and this needs to be determined on a case-by-case basis by the therapist.
 In addition, it would not be ethical for the MCC to provide a therapy approach requested by the client if the MCC does not deem that approach is in the best interest of the client.

 • 7.
 The MCC is ethically bound to help any client in ongoing therapy as an interface with their medical care, however, the MCC can not bear the responsibility for the end result received from a facility that provides medical care, nor guarantee the ability of a specific client to be admitted to a hospital even if that client or their family wishes for admission.